AdobeDocs/audience-manager.en/help/using/c-features/profile-merge-rules/merge-rule-definitions.md

   </tr>
   <tr>
    <td colname="col1"> <p> <span class="uicontrol"> Profile Link Device Graph</span> </p> </td>
    <td colname="col2"> <p>Tells <span class="keyword"> Audience Manager</span> to read the profiles from the current device and the last 3 devices that the user has authenticated from.
 This device graph is built on your own, first-party data in <span class="keyword"> Audience Manager</span>.
 It is ideal for customers who have a high level of authentication across their digital properties.
 The <span class="wintitle"> Profile Link</span> device graph is updated in real time.
 This option is available when you select <span class="uicontrol"> Current Authenticated Profile</span> or <span class="uicontrol"> Last Authenticated Profile</span>.
 When using this option, you can only choose a single authenticated profile (<span class="keyword"> Audience Manager</span> automatically grays out the others).
-See also, <a href="../../c-features/profile-merge-rules/profile-link-use-case.md#concept_5D9D32E18BB94F318A8BA0229335F1B9" format="dita" scope="local"> Profile Link Device Graph Use Cases</a>. </p> </td>
+See also, <a href="../../c-features/profile-merge-rules/profile-link-use-case.md#concept_5D9D32E18BB94F318A8BA0229335F1B9"> Profile Link Device Graph Use Cases</a>. </p> </td>
   </tr>
   <tr>
    <td colname="col1"> <p> <span class="uicontrol"> Co-op Device Graph</span> </p> </td>